Why SaaS companies need to invest in branding early

 Common naming approaches include invented words (Salesforce, Zendesk), compound constructions (HubSpot, Workday), metaphorical names that suggest transformation or outcome, and founder or location-derived names.
 Each has tradeoffs in terms of meaning-making, international adaptability, and trademark defensibility.

-A rigorous naming process should include: strategic brief, competitor naming audit, creative exploration across multiple naming territories, linguistic screening, trademark screening, and domain assessment.
-Agencies with specific startup experience can move through this process efficiently while maintaining creative quality: an important combination given that many startups need to move quickly.
+A well-structured naming process should begin with a strategic brief and competitor naming audit before exploring naming territories, linguistic screening, trademark screening, and domain assessment.
+Agencies with specific startup experience can move through this process efficiently while maintaining creative quality, an important combination given that many startups need to move quickly.

 Part 3: How to build a SaaS visual identity that scales